enonic/app-snapshotter/README.md

 To disable a default schedule, just set enabled to false, e.g ``snapshot.hourly.enabled=false``

+### Cleanup

+The cleanup schedule is set up to run every hour by default.
+This will delete snapshots that are outside the keep-range of the schedules.

 ### Mail

 If you Enonic XP installation is configured for mail (http://xp.readthedocs.io/en/stable/operations/configuration.html#mail-configuration) the Snapshotter app can be configured for sending email when snapshot operations are done.
 Usually you want to receive a mail if something goes wrong (``mail.onFailure=true``) but you can also set it up to send a mail when everything is ok (``mail.onSuccess=true``)